About the Performers

 Alto Judy Alexander was a music minor at UNC Charlotte, where she received a degree in psychology.
 She has played piano and violin since her youth, sung in choirs from high school through college, and prior to moving to Williamsburg, sang in the Charlotte Choral Society, and was the alto in an a capella quartet, the Candlelight Singers.
 In Williamsburg, Judy also sang with the Bach Choir.

 Tenor Bruce Burch is tenor soloist at First Presbyterian Church in Norfolk.
 An educator in classical languages by profession, Bruce has sung in the Virginia Chorale, Virginia Choral Society, Virginia Symphony Chorus, Schola Cantorum, and the Chamber Singers.
-Cantori, of course, is his favorite choral group.
+Cantori, of course, is his favorite

 Bass James (Jim) Noran grew up in a family of musicians, and has sung and soloed in many choral groups and choirs throughout his life, including with Dale Warland at Macalester College, where he received his undergraduate degree.
 He is a retired I.T. consultant.
-He and his wife moved to Williamsburg a couple of years ago, joining a daughter here who is a graduate of W&M. In Williamsburg, he also sings in the Choral Guild and in Ford’s Colony Theatre Club events.
+He and his wife moved to Williamsburg a few years ago, joining a daughter here who is a graduate of W&M. In Williamsburg, he also sings in the Choral Guild and in Ford’s Colony Theatre Club events.
 Jim is delighted to be part of a small excellent musical ensemble!